Census in Germany: German Empire, Weimar Republic and Nazi Germany (1871–1945)

 Starting in 1871, the census resumed in the newly united German Empire, continuing every five years from 1875 to 1910.
 The first large-scale census in the German Empire took place in 1895 (see German census of 1895).

-The last pre-war census was held on 1 December 1910, the 1915 census was canceled, but two war censuses were held on 5 December 1916 and 1917 to organize the sharing of food.
-On 8 October 1919 and 16 June 1925, regular census resumed.
+The last pre-war census was held on 1 December 1910.
+The 1915 census was canceled, but two war censuses were held on 5 December 1916 and 1917 to organize the sharing of food.
+Regular censuses resumed during the Weimar Republic, being held on 8 October 1919 and 16 June 1925.

-The 1930 census was delayed by the Depression until 1933, and another one was carried out in 1939, both were affected by the bias of the Nazi government.
+The 1930 census was delayed until 1933 by the Depression, and another one was carried out in 1939, with both being affected by the bias of the Nazi government.
 Initially planned for 1937, the 1939 census now also included the areas of Austria, Sudetenland and Memelland.
 About 750,000 counters covered 22 million households and roughly 80 million inhabitants.
-Made in atmosphere of terror, attacks on members of Polish minority, and demolishing of Polish shops and libraries, the census resulted in many Poles living in Germany giving their nationality as German out of fear of losing life or well-being of their families.
+Made in an atmosphere of terror, attacks on members of the Polish minority, and the demolition of Polish businesses, the census resulted in many Poles living in Germany giving their nationality as German, out of fear of losing their lives or the well-being of their families being endangered.

-After the Second World War the occupying powers started to count the population in their zones, first the Soviets on 1 December 1945, then the French on 26 January 1946.
+After the Second World War, the occupying powers started to count the population in their zones, first the Soviets on 1 December 1945, then the French on 26 January 1946.
 On 29 October 1946, a census was held in all four zones.

 Ethnic minorities in 1900

-According to the census of 1900, among the total population of 56,367,178 there were 51,883,131 with German language as their first and only language, plus 252,918 bilingual Germans.
+According to the census of 1900, among the total population of 56,367,178 there were 51,883,131 with the German language as their first and only language, plus 252,918 bilingual Germans.
 The largest minority was the Polish, with 3,086,489 (not including 142,049 Masurians and 100,213 Kashubians).
 The census results also listed the districts with a minority larger than 5%, including many districts in which German speakers were a minority.
+Many of these areas would later become part of the Second Polish Republic as a result of German territorial losses in the Treaty of Versailles.